bastienleonard/hutte/README.md

 This is a Ruby library that enables you to execute arbitrary commands on a remote server through SSH, as well as on your local machine.
-This is useful for automating various tasks, such as deployment processes.
+This is useful for automating various tasks, such as deployments.

 Hutte doesn't assume anything about what you want to execute.
-This makes it trivial to customize your tasks, unlike more complex tools such as Capistrano.
+This makes it trivial to customize your tasks, unlike more complex tools.

 Hutte aims to be a sort of port of [Fabric](http://www.fabfile.org/).
-As such, its API is pretty close.
+As such, its API is very close.

 This is currently in alpha stage, I'm mostly experimenting and trying to see what's the best way to provide this kind of API in Ruby.
-However I maintain a stable branch in an attempt to avoid new features to introduce bugs in your projects.
+However I maintain a stable branch in an attempt to prevent new features from introducing bugs in your projects.